 It’s not uncommon to have trouble starting the car first thing in the morning, especially if the battery is dead and it’s cold outside.

-The most common reason a car is hard to start when warm is due to a defective crankshaft or camshaft position sensor.
-However, it could also be caused by a clogged air filter, faulty battery connection, vapor lock, or a bad ground connection.
+The most common reasons why a car is hard to start when warm are due to a defective crankshaft or camshaft position sensor.
+It could also be caused by a clogged air filter, faulty battery connection, vapor lock, or a bad ground connection.

-But, you don’t want to overlook the possibility of a bad starter or trouble with the fuel system either.
+You don’t want to overlook the possibility of a bad starter or trouble with the fuel system, either.

-Causes of Car is Hard to Start When Warm
+Reasons Your Car Is Hard To Start When Warm

 1. Defective Crankshaft or Camshaft Position Sensor